Brads3290/loggerplus/README.md

     loggerplus.tags.clearPersistent(function_name);

 #### Custom transformations
-**Transformation types**

-* Global - Applies to every logged message.
-* Local - Applies only to logs within the scope of the function to which it is registered.
-* Persistent - Applies to logs within the scope of the function to which it is registered, **as well as** any any child (and child-child, child-child-child, etc.) function calls contained within it.

 **The Transformation Function**
 The custom transformation function should take a single String parameter and return the modified String.